 Looking at him, tears in his eyes, tense and frantic, we speak:

 Me: “Yes.
 You need to get a W-2 form before you can have a free credit report.”

 Miraculously, he was satisfied.

 L: “So when I get my W-2 I can have a free credit report?”

 This is one of my prouder parenting moments.

 I am proud, not only for avoiding a meltdown, but for being able to put aside my own immediate agenda.
 I must work diligently to corral that tiny professor in my head, who is always seeking an opportunity to take the stage.

 I must also remember that meltdowns are not logical-reasonable lesson teaching moments.
-Meltdowns are all about shifting focus from the frustrating to the doable.
+Meltdowns are all about shifting focus away from the frustrating onto the doable.